 A review stands out from the crowd.

-If there are generally negative or positive reviews but one on the opposite end of the spectrum, treat it with suspicion.
+If there are generally negative or positive reviews and one on the opposite end of the spectrum, read it warily.
 Maybe the person is having a really good or bad day, but regardless, it's best to ignore such outliers.

 Product names are too specific.